 Sasol makes short work of South Africa’s carbon pledges Sasol seems to have fudged both its tax contribution and jobs claims as it pushes back against National Treasury’s carbon tax plans… by Ann Crotty May 16, 2025 Energy & ESG

-Adapt or die: Climate wave hits South African businesses As the steel sector shows, there’s a cost to going green – but not doing so could be fatal.
+Adapt or die: climate wave hits South African businesses As the steel sector shows, there’s a cost to going green – but not doing so could be fatal.
 South African businesses must adapt… by Vernon Wessels March 25, 2025 Energy & ESG

 How Sasol went rogue on its climate ‘plans’ Has Sasol gone rogue?
 And more importantly, do its major shareholders even care?
 On Friday, the petrochemical giant endured another tense AGM – though,… by Ann Crotty November 18, 2024 Energy & ESG·Investing & Finance